PlutoZhang/ztrial-scenarios/scenario_2.md

        ```
        export MVD_DESKTOP_DIR=C:\\Users\\Administrator\\Documents\\zowe-trial-scenario-2\\part-02-ui\\zlux\\zlux-app-manager\\virtual-desktop
        ```
-    1.  enter `npm run build` to run the build.
+    1. Enter `npm run build` to run the build.
        The folder named _web_ is updated in the root directory _sample-trial-app_.
     1. Transfer the updated files from the _web_ folder to the Trial Application folder on the Zowe server.
         1. Enter the following command: